Watford appoint Ranieri as new manager

 Watford's first match with their new manager in charge will be at home against Liverpool on Saturday, 16 October.

-Ranieri has a wealth of experience with Watford being the 21st club he has taken charge of in his 35-year managerial career.
+Ranieri has a wealth of experience with Watford being his 21st club in a 35-year managerial career.
 In that time he has won eight trophies, including the 1995-96 Coppa Italia with Fiorentina, 2004-05 Super Cup with Valencia and the 2015-16 Premier League title with Leicester.

-He is familiar with the English top flight through Chelsea, Leicester City and Fulham.
+He is familiar with the English top flight through Chelsea, Leicester and Fulham.

-Ranieri is held in high regard at Leicester but he was sacked in 2017 after a run of poor results saw the club just one point above the relegation zone with 13 matches left in the 2016-17 season.
+Ranieri is held in high regard at Leicester but was sacked with the Foxes just one point above the relegation zone with 13 matches left in the 2016-17 season.

 From Leicester he took a season away from the Premier League, in Nantes, before returning to take charge of Fulham in 2018.
 He only lasted 106 days as the Cottagers sacked him with the club facing relegation.